-Table: The Times and The Sunday Times • Source: Department for Education intervene early before situations escalate - and partly because of the students' motivation.
-"In my last school people misbehaved because they were bored or just didn't enjoy where they were, but we love it here," Laurie says.
+Table: The Times and The Sunday Times • Source: Department for Education because they were bored or just didn't enjoy where they were, but we love it here," Laurie says.
 "It's just so much better."
 Still, when I ask students when someone last sneaked a surreptitious vape on school premises, there's an awkward silence.
 Perhaps that's just as well.